ShradhaSK/project1-the-black-cat-ball/README.md

 <h2>Unsolved Bugs</h2>

 - Improve responsivesness by better utilizing space on larger screens
-- Change the font color on the RSVP form to make it more visible and appealing
+- Change the font color on the RSVP form to make it more visible and appealing (This bug has been fixed)

 <h2>Credits</h2>